 By December 1776 British General William Howe had decided to stop fighting during the cold winter months.
 The general was in New York where he had already established control of a few areas near the city, including Trenton and Princeton in New Jersey.
 General George Washington and the Continental Army were on the other side of the Delaware River.
 The Americans were cold, hungry, and had few weapons.
 Washington knew that if Howe attacked, the British would be able to go all the way to Philadelphia.
 They would then control two of America's most important cities.

-Yet, after marching to Trenton, Washington's troops did surprise the Hessian mercenaries who were in position there.
+On Christmas Day, December 25, 1776, Washington crossed the Delaware River, north of Trenton, New Jersey.
+After marching to Trenton, Washington's troops surprised the Hessian mercenaries who were in position there.
+In the early morning hours of December 26, his troops surprised the British garrison there, taking more than 900 prisoners.
 The enemy soldiers ran into buildings to get away.
 The Americans used cannons to blow up the buildings.
 Soon, the enemy surrendered, and Washington's army captured Trenton.
 A few days later, he marched his captured prisoners through the streets of the city of Philadelphia.

 Washington's victory at Trenton changed the way Americans felt about the war.
 Before the battle, the rebels had been defeated in New York.
 They were beginning to lose faith in their commander.
 Now that faith returned.
 Congress increased Washington's powers, making it possible for the fight for independence to continue.
 Another result of the victory at Trenton was that more men decided to join the army.
 It now had ten-thousand soldiers.
 This new Continental Army, however, lost battles during the summmer to General Howe's forces near the Chesapeake Bay.
 And in August 1777 General Howe captured Philadelphia.

+In September 1777, however, Howe defeated the American army at Brandywine in Pennsylvania and occupied Philadelphia, forcing the Continental Congress to flee.
 Following these losses, Washington led the army to the nearby area called Valley Forge.
 They would stay there for the winter.
 His army was suffering.
 Half the men had no shoes, clothes, or blankets.
 They were almost starving.
 They built houses out of logs, but the winter was very cold and they almost froze.
 Many suffered from diseases such as smallpox and typhus.
 Some died.
 General Washington and other officers were able to get food from the surrounding area to help most of the men survive the winter.
-By the spring of 1778 they were ready to fight again.

 The American victory at Saratoga was an extremely important one.
 It ended the British plan to separate New England from the other colonies.
 It also showed European nations that the new country might really be able to win its revolutionary war.
 This was something that France, especially, had wanted ever since being defeated by the British earlier in the French and Indian War.